 - Now run the executable file of the driver and install it as you normally would.

 - See if the touchpad freezes after the reboot.

-How to fix touchpad issues in Windows 10
+How do I fix touchpad issues in Windows 10?

 If you experience various touchpad issues on your Windows 10 laptop, this is quite easy to fix.
 You have to try multiple easy solutions that will fix this issue for sure.
 These would be: